Fiserv/zelle-turnkey-solutions/docs/version-history/Android/downgraded-kotlin/ZelleSDK_V_2.0.7.md

 - FI can customize the prominent disclosure popup title and message for Contact, Camera and Gallery permission, which will trigger before accessing the native contact permission alert.

-## Enhancements
+## Updates

-- Prominent Disclosure implementation for Contact, Camera and Gallery Permission.
+- Prominent Disclosure implementation for Contact, Camera and Gallery Permission
+- Custom callback method was implemented for session timeout
+- Prominent Disclosure implementation for Contact Permission
+- Notification bar color fix
+- ZelleSDK theme issue fix

 ### Prominent Disclosure Initialization